docksal/service-juniper-vpn/README.md

 Juniper / Pulse Secure VPN client packaged as a Docker image, thus can be used anywhere with Docker (Linux, macOS, Windows).

-Uses the legacy Network Connect (ncsvc) client, which works on Linux.
+Uses the legacy Network Connect (`ncsvc`) client, which works on Linux.

-Provides access to the remote network by running Socks5 (port `1080`) and HTTP/HTTPS (port `8080`) proxies.
+Instead of joining the host machine into the VPN network (which is often not desirable), exposes access to the network via Socks5 (port `1080`) and HTTP/HTTPS (port `8080`) proxies.

 This image(s) is part of the [Docksal](http://docksal.io) image library.

 ## Configuration

-VPN connection settings are passed via a configuration file.
+VPN connection settings are passed via a configuration file:

 ```
 [vpn]